-- EV fractional share (including BEVs, FCEVs, and PHEVs) of new sales in 2020 and 2021 is based on CARB's adjusted baseline in the Initial Statement of Reasons (ISOR)16, while the fractions from 2023 to 2025 are interpolation between CEC's report in 2022 and ACC2 requirements in 2026 and also align with 2021 Annual Alternative Fuel Survey Results published by CARB. - To comply with ACC2, annual EV requirements start with 35% of new vehicles sales in 2026 and continues to ramp up quickly to nearly 70% by 2030, and reaches 100% in 2035. - The splits among BEVs, PHEVs, and FCEVs relies on CARB's modeling of emission benefit analysis.
+- EV fractional share, including battery electric vehicles (BEVs), fuel cell electric vehicles (FCEVs), and plug-in hybrid electric vehicles (PHEVs), of new sales in 2020 and 2021 is based on CARB's adjusted baseline in the Initial Statement of Reasons (ISOR)16, while the fractions from 2023 to 2025 are interpolation between CEC's report in 2022 and ACC2 requirements in 2026 and also align with 2021 Annual Alternative Fuel Survey Results published by CARB. - To comply with ACC2, annual EV requirements start with 35% of new vehicles sales in 2026 and continue to ramp up quickly to nearly 70% by 2030 and reaches 100% in 2035. - The splits among BEVs, PHEVs, and FCEVs relies on CARB's modeling of emission benefit analysis.